hbc/bcbioBase/README.md

 # bcbioBase
-Base functions and generics for bcbio R packages
+Base functions and generics for bcbio R packages.